hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template---ux.md

 name: Pre-work Template - UX
 about: All new Research team members should start by making this issue
 title: 'Pre-work Checklist: Researcher: [replace brackets with your name]'
-labels: 'Feature: Onboarding/Contributing.md, good first issue'
+labels: 'Feature: Onboarding/Contributing.md, good first issue, role: user research'
 assignees: ''

 ---